Previously added items:

-The CRISPR RNA Configurator makes it easy to design guide RNAs, and is amenable to many experimental applications.
+The CRISPR Design Tool makes it easy to design guide RNAs, and is amenable to many experimental applications.
 There are two options to design a custom guide RNA (Figure 3A).

-The Configurator will find the PAMs and check specificity for all guide RNAs designed to your genomic sequence.
+The CRISPR Design Tool will find the PAMs and check specificity for all guide RNAs designed to your genomic sequence.
 Then you can confidently choose the guide RNAs for your experiment as synthetic crRNA or lentiviral sgRNA (Figure 3B).
 We recommend testing 3-5 guide RNAs per gene target to identify the one that is most efficient in your cells.

-And the Configurator can currently design to 33 species!
+And the CRISPR Design Tool can currently design to 33 species!

 If you already have a guide RNA sequence, use the CRISPR Specificity Analysis tool to assess its specificity.
 You might be surprised by what you find!